leonWarscheck/leonAndersen/README.md

 ## Hi, I'm Leon Andersen

-I'm a full-stack JavaScript developer at EarlyNode.com, building and maintaining web-apps for companies world wide.
+I'm a full-stack JavaScript developer at ReactSquad.com, building and maintaining web-apps for companies world wide.

 I am passionate about TDD, functional programming and currently I am most excited about the capabilities of Remix.

-My other skills are: Audio Engineering/ Musicproduction (studied that), Psychology (trained in IFS and NLP) and Media Design (using Adobe Suite since I was 14 years).
+My other skills are: Audio Engineering/ Musicproduction (I studied that), Psychology (I'm trained in IFS and NLP) and Media Design (I use Adobe Suite since over 14 years).

 ---
 ### Tech Stack